BrandonLeho/AppSample/README-2.md

 Brandon Leho, Brandon Lequang, Sean Solomon.

-The group worked together as a whole.
+The group [TeamBS] worked together as a whole.
 Leho was the lead in action.
 Solomon coded the ArrayBagTest and aided in pushing the code to GitHub.
 Lequang coded the BagInterface and ResizeableArray.
 Leho coded the LinkedBag and LinkedBagTest.
 Leho was also in charge of time complexity.
 Solomon was also in charge of README.
 Everything the group did was peer reviewed by the entirety of the team.

 No extra features.